Grindsted: Industry

 One of the main industries today is the DuPont factory, which traces its roots back to the original chemical factory named Grindstedværket (Grindsted Products) founded by the Lundsgaard brothers.
 Through acquisitions by De Danske Spritfabrikker, it became part of the Danisco corporation, but Danisco was acquired by DuPont in 2011; however, the factory only changed name on 14 May 2012.
 Products from Grindsted are still marketed under the Danisco logo and name.

 Sport

-Grindsted Speedway Klub compete in the Danish Speedway League and the track is located at Blåbjergvej 1, 7200.
+Grindsted Speedway Klub compete in the Danish Speedway League and the track called the Billund Municipality Stadium is located at Blåbjergvej 1, 7200.

+The towns' handball club GGIF Grindsted secured promotion to the top division for the first time ever in 2024.